fenago/intro-ruby/lab_guides/Lab_6.md

 ------------------------------------------------------------------------

-In this activity, we\'re going to expand the voting program we wrote in *Chapter 5*, *Object-Oriented Programming with Ruby*.
+In this activity, we\'re going to expand the voting program we wrote in *Lab 5*, *Object-Oriented Programming with Ruby*.
 We will enable the voting program to allow multiple categories and make it so that users can create categories via the menu.
 Once a category is created, votes can start being recorded for that category.
 A category could be